Data Science: Bridging the Gap between Raw Data and Business Insights

 This is where Data Science comes in to help.

-What is Data Science?
+What is Data Science and Analytics?

 Data Science is an interdisciplinary field that aims to extract valuable insights and knowledge from data.
 It combines mathematics practices, such as statistics, probability theory, linear algebra, and calculus, with computational methods to generate intellectual analytics on structured and unstructured data.
 While simple mathematical operations may suffice for simpler tasks, more complex problems require advanced Data Mining and Machine Learning techniques.